1. Why Has Democracy Declined Worldwide in Recent Years?

 It’s coherence is obvious: Fascism presents not as a bunch of individual entities operating separately, but as a mass mobilized as a fist.

-And Fascism’s “spreading a pattern of brokenness” is demonstrated by these general tendencies historically displayed by regimes with strong fascistic elements:
+And the Fascism’s consistency in “spreading a pattern of brokenness” is demonstrated by these general tendencies historically displayed by regimes with strong fascistic elements:

 - Its impulse is to set the world at war (Hitler, 1939; Putin, 2022).
-Whereas “Peace on Earth” is what Wholeness calls for.
+Whereas, by contrast, “Peace on Earth” is what Wholeness calls for.

-- It does not deal honestly, but rather manipulates the people with lies to act in ways they wouldn’t if they saw the reality.
-(Like the Nazi’s Big Lie, and Trump’s Big Lie,, and Putin’s lying to his people about his “special military operation” in Ukraine.)
+- Its tendency to deal dishonestly, using lies to manipulate the people to act in ways they wouldn’t if they saw the reality.
+(Like the Nazi’s Big Lie, and Trump’s Big Lie, and Putin’s lying to his people about his “special military operation” in Ukraine.)
 Honesty and integrity are the hallmarks of Wholeness.

-- It stokes people’s hatreds, directing their rage against vulnerable scapegoats.
+- Its stoking of people’s hatreds, directing their rage against vulnerable scapegoats.
 (Jews in Nazi Germany, Blacks and immigrants with the fascistic force in America today.)
 By contrast, it is “Goodwill to Men” that makes the world better.

-- Fascistic rulers exploit the many to serve themselves.
+- Fascistic rulers exploiting the many to serve themselves.
 (As when Putin’s kleptocracy steals billions for his oligarchs, while the people’s condition languishes; and as when today’s Republican Party shows a complete lack of interest in improving the quality of life even of its own supporters, instead pursuing only its own power.)
-Wholeness would have the rulers to serve the people, because “All men are created equal” means that each person’s well-being deserves equal weight, society’s members’ as much as its rulers’.
+Wholeness would have the rulers to serve the people, requiring power to be used with “the consent of the governed,” because “All men are created equal” means that each person’s well-being deserves equal weight, society’s members’ as much as its rulers’.